-- (a1) Under Age 21.
-The provisions of this section apply to a person whose license was revoked as the result of a conviction of driving by a person less than 21 after consuming alcohol or drugs, G.S.
-20-138.3. - (b) Ignition Interlock Required.
+- (b) (Effective December 1, 2014) Ignition Interlock Required.
 Except as provided in subsection (l) of this section, when the Division restores the license of a person who is subject to this section, in addition to any other restriction or condition, it shall require the person to agree to and shall indicate on the person's drivers license the following restrictions for the period designated in subsection (c): - (1) A restriction that the person may operate only a vehicle that is equipped with a functioning ignition interlock system of a type approved by the Commissioner.
-The Commissioner shall not unreasonably withhold approval of an ignition interlock system and shall consult with the Division of Purchase and Contract in the Department of Administration to ensure that potential vendors are not discriminated against. - (2) A requirement that the person personally activate the ignition interlock system before driving the motor vehicle. - (3) An alcohol concentration restriction as follows: - a.
+The Commissioner shall not unreasonably withhold approval of an ignition interlock system and shall consult with the Division of Purchase and Contract in the Department of Administration to ensure that potential vendors are not discriminated against. - (2) A requirement that the person personally activate the ignition interlock system before driving the motor vehicle. - (3) A requirement that the person not drive with an alcohol concentration of greater than 0.00.
+An alcohol concentration restriction as follows: - a.
 If the ignition interlock system is required pursuant only to subdivision (a)(1) of this section, a requirement that the person not drive with an alcohol concentration of 0.04 or greater; - b.
-If the ignition interlock system is required pursuant to subdivision (a)(2) of this section, a requirement that the person not drive with an alcohol concentration of greater than 0.00; or0.00; - c.
+If the ignition interlock system is required pursuant to subdivision (a)(2) or (a)(3) of this section, a requirement that the person not drive with an alcohol concentration of greater than 0.00; or - e.
 If the ignition interlock system is required pursuant to subdivision (a)(1) of this section, and the person has also been convicted, based on the same set of circumstances, of: (i) driving while impaired in a commercial vehicle, G.S.
 20-138.2, (ii) driving while less than 21 years old after consuming alcohol or drugs, G.S.
 20-138.3, (iii) a violation of G.S.
-20-141.4, or (iv) manslaughter or negligent homicide resulting from the operation of a motor vehicle when the offense involved impaired driving, a requirement that the person not drive with an alcohol concentration of greater than 0.00.0.00; or - d.
-If the ignition interlock system is required pursuant to subsection (a1) of this section, a requirement that the person not drive with an alcohol concentration greater than 0.00. - (c) Length of Requirement.
+20-141.4, or (iv) manslaughter or negligent homicide resulting from the operation of a motor vehicle when the offense involved impaired driving, a requirement that the person not drive with an alcohol concentration of greater than 0.00. - (c) Length of Requirement.
 The requirements of subsection (b) shall remain in effect for: - (1) One year from the date of restoration if the original revocation period was one year; - (2) Three years from the date of restoration if the original revocation period was four years; or - (3) Seven years from the date of restoration if the original revocation was a permanent revocation. - (c1) Vehicles Subject to Requirement.
-A person subject to this section shall have all registered vehicles owned by that person equipped with a functioning ignition interlock system of a type approved by the Commissioner, unless the Division determines that one or more

-50 51 specific registered vehicles owned by that person are relied upon by another member of that person's family for transportation and that the vehicle is not in the possession of the person subject to this section.
+A person subject to this section shall have all registered vehicles owned by that person equipped with a functioning ignition interlock system of a type approved by the Commissioner, unless the Division determines that one or more specific registered vehicles owned by that person are relied upon by another member of that person's family for transportation and that the vehicle is not in the possession of the person subject to this section. - (d) Effect of Limited Driving Privileges.
+If the person was eligible for and received a limited driving privilege under G.S.
+20-16.2(e1), G.S.
+20-138.3(d), or G.S.
+20-179.3, with the ignition interlock requirement contained in G.S.
+20-179.3(g5), the period of time for which that limited driving privilege was held shall be applied towards the requirements of subsection (c).